Johnfavour/Zentry-Landingpage-clone/README.md

 ![Zentry Landing Page](./public/img/zentry.png)

+## Live Demo

+You can access the live application here: (https://zentry-landingpage-clone.vercel.app/)

 ## Features
 - **Responsive Design:** Fully adaptable for all screen sizes and devices.
 - **Dynamic Animations:** Engaging visuals powered by TailwindCSS and JavaScript.